avital-vonage/nexmo-developer/_tutorials_tabbed_content/client-sdk/tutorials/android-in-app-messaging-chat/authenticate-users/kotlin.md

 }
 ```

-The above code will display current connection state and if the user is authenticated (`ConnectionStatus.CONNECTED`) it will navigate user to the `ChatFragment` where user can view and interact with the conversation.
+The above code will display the current connection state and if the user is authenticated (`ConnectionStatus.CONNECTED`) it will navigate the user to the `ChatFragment` where the user can view and interact with the conversation.